 Emotional.
 Each picture on your vision board should evoke a positive emotional response from you.
 The mere sight of your vision board should make you happy and fuel your passion to achieve it every time you look at it.

 Strategically-placed.
 Vision boards should be strategically placed in a location that gives maximum exposure.
 You need to constantly bath your subconscious mind with it’s energy in order to manifest your desires quicker than you hope.

 Personal.
 Negative feelings, self-doubt, and criticism can damage the delicate energy that vision boards emit.
 If you fear criticism or justification of your vision board from others, then place it in a private location so it can only be seen by yourself.
 I chose to keep mine in my bedroom but I shared it with people I knew were on the same journey as I was.

 Your vision board is yours and yours alone.
 It’s about you, about your dreams and aspirations and should not be influenced by anyone else.
 As it’s your board you are free to add to it, to change it and to create a new one.
 It’s all about you.
 Remember too, it’s use is not limited to the times we are low and need to re balance ourselves.
 It’s a fabulous tool to keep focus on your dreams and aspirations even when life is going well.

 I am blown away by how many good things have manifested since I created my vision board.
 When I look back to the sad, broken person I was I am so pleased I made the effort and gave it a try.
 I’m onto my second one now to create lots more wonderful experiences, memories and achievements.

-For anyone out there struggling through a break up I can also recommend The Breakup Cleanse
+So, have some fun and see what you can create in your life.
+If you are struggling through a break up like I was I can also recommend The Breakup Cleanse